GuiPimenta-Dev/lambda-forge-docs/docs/examples/page2.md

 <div class="admonition note">
 <p class="admonition-title">Note</p>
-Throughout this tutorial, we'll utilize <b>PK</b> as the Partition Key name for our DynamoDB tables.
+Throughout this tutorial, we'll utilize <b>PK</b> as the Partition Key for all of our DynamoDB tables.
 </div>

 Having acquired the ARNs for each stage-specific table, our next step involves integrating these ARNs into the `cdk.json` file.
 This crucial configuration enables our Cloud Development Kit (CDK) setup to correctly reference the DynamoDB tables according to the deployment stage.